 Whether you are writer or an editor—but especially if you are an editor—you should know about usage reference books.
 These help you decide whether "data" is a plural or singular noun, whether it is safe to end a clause with a preposition, and other such scary issues.
 Some of the standard English usage reference books are:

 Fowler's book is a lot of fun, and you should browse around in it.
 He immortalized Churchill's famous quip about ending sentences with a preposition.
 The Thistlebottom and Grammar Girl books are fun too, but limited compared to Garner's book, which is the ultimate usage reference.

 While grammar is the fundamental physics of a language, usage is its abritrary rules.
 For example, grammatically ain't is no problem; whereas in terms of usage it is.
 Some group of people somewhere maybe a hundred years ago decided is was wrong—more specifically, socially unacceptable.
 The same kind of arbitrariness is going on with the distinctions between lie and lay, further and farther, and affect and effect.
 It is also at work in rules such as not ending a clause with a preposition and not splitting an infinitive.

-It is also available in the reference section of these ACC libraries: Round Rock Campus, Highland Campus, Cypress Campus, Rio Grade Campus, South Austin Campus, Riverside Campus.
-Check for PE2827 .G37 2009.
+It is also available in the reference section of these ACC libraries: Cypress Campus, South Austin Campus, Riverside Campus.
 The Oxford Dictionary of American Usage and Style is not what you want—not nearly as much fun!

 Here are the kinds of things we are looking for: